GaltresIT/Canon-BN200/README.md

 # Canon-BN200

-## Dump of Original Canon Floppy disk's that was issued with laptop on inital sale
+## Dump of Original Canon Floppy disk's that was issued with laptop on initial sale

 ### List of Disks are as follows: